Click Here

 The sculpture, entitled "Sleep No More," consists of a 13-foot-diameter disk of aluminum and stainless steel that bears a quote from William Shakespeare's "Macbeth" in raised letters spiraling out from the center.
 A 7,000-watt beam of light shoots up vertically from an underground bulb through a lens in the middle of the disk, which sits on the ground.

-Plensa created the same space in Chicago.
+Plensa created a similar piece in Chicago.

 “They transformed a hole in the ground into this miraculous piece of art and architecture,” Chicago architect Mark Sexton said.